plaid/plaid-postman/README.md

 ## Making calls in with real data in Production or Development

-In order to use the Postman collection to make calls with real data in either Production or Development, you will need to use Plaid Link.
-One quick way to do this is as follows:
+For reasons of security and transparency, getting an access token for use with real data cannot be done entirely via backend API calls -- you are required to use the Plaid Link UI component.
+So, in order to use the Postman collection to make calls with real data in either Production or Development, you will need to use Plaid Link.
+You can easily do this via the following steps:

 1. Re-visit the "Configuration" steps at the top of the page, but instead change the `client_id` and `secret_key` environment variables to your client ID and secret for Production (or Development) instead of for Sandbox, then set the `env_url` environment variable to `production.plaid.com` (for Production) or `development.plaid.com` (for Development).
 2. Navigate to Plaid API Endpoints -> Link Tokens -> Create Link Token and click on the "Body" tab.